-Members of the Collaboratory’s Phenotypes, Data Standards, and Data Quality Core group have published a new article describing the informatics challenges of conducting pragmatic clinical trials (PCTs) and proposing policy and research actions to facilitate the future conduct of PCTs.
+Members of the Collaboratory’s Phenotypes, Data Standards, and Data Quality Core (now the Electronic Health Records Core) have published a new article describing the informatics challenges of conducting pragmatic clinical trials (PCTs) and proposing policy and research actions to facilitate the future conduct of PCTs.
 Pragmatic (trial) informatics: a perspective from the NIH Health Care Systems Research Collaboratory, appearing in the March 14 online edition of the Journal of the American Medical Informatics Association, explores four broad categories of informatics challenges that have an impact on the validity, reliability, and integrity of PCTs:

 Using clinical data for research